f5devcentral/f5-ci-docs/docs/cilium/cilium-bigip-info.rst

    * the tunnel VNI key is set to ``2``
       VNI 2 is reserved identity ID in Cilium representing world traffic
-   * BIG-IP requires static route setup to Cilium managed pod CIDR network BIG-IP tunnel subnet (any random private subnet starting with 192.x or 10.x that is manually configured) should be OUTSIDE OF POD CIDR network, it may cause conflicts if a node podCIDR overlap with BIG-IP tunnel subnet.
+   * BIG-IP requires static route setup to Cilium managed pod CIDR network BIG-IP tunnel subnet (any random private subnet starting with 192.x or 10.x that is MANUALLY configured) should be OUTSIDE OF POD CIDR network, it       may cause conflicts if a node podCIDR overlap with BIG-IP tunnel subnet.
       DO NOT CREATE DUMMY NODE FOR BIGIP IN K8S CLUSTER

 .. code-block:: bash